 Bike Rodeo Chairman***

 Bicycle aptitude “rodeo” put on by NWHE in conjunction with SAPD.
 This annual event is held in the parking lot of NWCC.
 The date for this event is in early April.
 The Bike Rodeo Chairman will contact the Student Services Officer (in September) to schedule him/her for the scheduled date, will coordinate with the secretary to secure NWHE and will send out information and reminders to the group via email and the group’s calendar.
 The chairman will also create the sign-in sheet for the event and will organize the Bike Rodeo Committee (according to the officer’s instruction), sign up Rodeo Riders, coordinate extra helpers/runners for the event, buy ribbons/medals/trophies and refreshments (drinks and snack), and clean up.
+For the 2023-2024 school year this event will take place on April 19, 2024.

 Bike Rodeo Committee (6 positions)

 Under the instruction and direction of the Bike Rodeo Chairman, a committee member might be asked to help set up the event area with other committee members and the officer, assist with running the event and clean up, and possibly help with errands associated with snack and prize purchases.
 The Bike Rodeo Committee members are all expected to attend the bike rodeo 1.5 hours prior to its start time.
 If you cannot attend the event, you are expected to find a replacement volunteer as the bike rodeo must have six volunteers in addition to the chair for it to run.
+For the 2023-2024 school year this event will take place on April 19, 2024.

 Christmas Party Chairman (CPC)***